 A Pap smear is a test doctors use to check if a person has any precancerous or cancerous cells in their cervix.
-It is not a test for chlamydia.
-Both tests may involve a pelvic exam, but they collect cells from different parts of the person’s reproductive tract.
+While a Pap smear may involve a pelvic exam, it is not a test for chlamydia.

 This article explains why doctors do Pap tests and the tests and treatments for chlamydia.